enri-ca/DTH_PA-/README.md

 - Enrica Zani: Data extraction and cleaning, data analysis - content editing, data visualization - Web development and digital storytelling

 <hr>
-The <b>project and derivative data</b> are distributed under a CC-BY-SA Creative Commons Attribution-ShareAlike 3.0 License.<br>
+The <b>project and derivative data</b> are distributed under a CC-BY-SA Creative Commons Attribution-ShareAlike 3.0 License.</br>

 <b>Original images and data are published for illustrative and didactical purposes only</b>.</br>
 For any request of use, please refer to:
 <ul>